 I’ve lost count of the number of earbuds I’ve purchased over the years.
 I’ve purchased numerous models from Sony, Sennheiser, and Panasonic.
 Everyone knows the white earbuds that Apple includes with every iPod and iPhone don’t sound very good.

 I found a number of earbuds that sounded fine, but they wouldn’t stay in my ears.
 That was the case with the Sennheiser earbuds I purchased two years ago.
 I assumed because they were the “sport” edition they would remain more secure in my ears, but they flopped out like the others.
 Plus, even when they were in, they were uncomfortable.

-Last year I stopped at the Bose outlet store in Las Vegas and tested a number of their earbuds.
+Last year, after reading a Rayz Plus overview, I stopped at the Bose outlet store in Las Vegas and tested a number of their earbuds.
 I listened to models ranging from $99 to $299, and I was surprised when the model I liked best was also the cheapest: the Bose MIE2.
 I didn’t want to pay for fancy microphones or noise-canelling technology.
 The MIE2 are as basic as they come which is exactly what I was after.